CSCfi/csc-user-guide/docs/data/Allas/allas_lumi.md

 cd allas-cli-utils
 ```

-Allas-cli-tuils has a list of software dependencies that needs to be be installed.
+Allas-cli-utils has a list of software dependencies that needs to be be installed.
 We use here the
 _lumi-container-wrapper_ tool to install most of them (s3cmd, Python OpenStack clinet, Python swift client,
 zstdmt and crypt4gh).
 The installation is done with commands: